johngage/JB1/content/01_overviewJG.md

 # The Jupyter Book Guide: JG

-This is a guide for creating your own book using Jupyter Notebooks and markdown. `jupyter-book` converts book content written in markdown and Jupyter Notebook format to HTML, and then further modifies that HTMl (using Jekyll) into a book fit for hosting on the web.
+This is a guide for creating your own book using Jupyter Notebooks and markdown. _**jupyter-book**_ converts book content written in markdown and Jupyter Notebook format to HTML, and then further modifies that HTML (using Jekyll) into a book fit for hosting on the web, either at GitHub, or at any hosting service.

 Using additional packages, your book becomes interactive, running the Jupyter Notebook content either locally or across the web.
+And your mathematical notation is rendered, using .....

-_jupyter-book_ is a python package that generates book pages in HTML with the `build` argument, and then combines the HTML pages into a book with the `serve` argument.
+_**jupyter-book**_ is a python package that generates book pages in HTML with the `build` argument, and then combines the HTML pages into a book with the `serve` argument.
 This second step uses another package, `jekyll`, to build a table of contents column and a page link column for your book.

 Next, using the local address provided by the `serve` argument in your web browser, you will see your book, served from your local machine.